couchand/tinyprofiler/README.markdown

   * `end`: the finish time of the step
   * `steps`: any child steps [optional]

-all timings are relative to the start time of the root, and are recorded in the format of `process.hrtime()`. each timing is a pair of integers - the first the number of seconds since the start of the root, and the second the number of nanoseconds.
+all timings are relative to the start time of their parent, and are recorded in the format of `process.hrtime()`. each timing is a pair of integers - the first the number of seconds since the start of the parent, and the second the number of nanoseconds.

 the `start` entry for the root has an iso date string representing the start time of the entire profile.